-African problems must be solved by Africans- Ramaphosa | Africanews
+African problems must be solved by Africans - Ramaphosa | Africanews

 On Libya, the South African head of state said there must be African solutions to African problems.

 “As Africans we would always like to see African problems being resolved by Africans.
 There has to be African solutions to those problems.
-The Libyan problem is a unique one because we have a number of other countries outside of Africa involved in that conflict”, he said.
+The Libyan problem is a unique one because we have a number of other countries outside of Africa involved in that conflict,” he said.

 South Africa is Germany’s most important economic ally in Africa.
 Of the 2% of German exports to the continent, South Africa alone accounts for 1.2%.